 4. Use MeetUp Seattle to find groups focused on your area of career interest.

 5. To identify some of Seattle’s best employers, explore 100 Best Seattle Employers by Built In Seattle

-6. For Seattle area employment news, check out the Career Center blogs at the Seattle Times.
+6. For Seattle area employment news, check out the career advice blogs at the Seattle Times.

 7. Use my list below.

 CampusPoint – restricted to college students and recent graduates

 Communicators and Marketers JobLine, Puget Sound – fee based

 seattle.jobs.offered (a Google group)